 At the Ninth Ministerial Conference in December 2013, a Ministerial Decision on Aid for Trade was taken (WT/L/909).
 The decision reaffirmed members' commitment to the initiative, recognizing the continuing need for Aid for Trade in developing countries, and in particular least-developed countries (LDCs).

-Other work back
+Other work back to top

 Eighth Ministerial Conference

 At the Eighth Ministerial Conference in December 2011, ministers reaffirmed the positive link between trade and development and called for focused work in the Committee.
 They also called on members to fully operationalize the mandate of the Committee as a focal point for development work.

 Starting in early 2012, members held several rounds of discussions on what the Committee could do to fulfil these instructions from ministers.
 A number of proposals from members were considered.
 These discussions resulted in the preparation by the WTO Secretariat of an updated document on the implementation of S&D provisions in the WTO agreements and decisions (WT/COMTD/W/219).